 Page six, battle scenes

-Almost all of my World War One material is by H. D. Girdwood, an English company, who sold their views under the trade name 'Realistic Travels'.
-Most of their views are of a higher quality than WWI views by Underwood although, due to the high gloss, they do not scan very well.
+Most of my World War One material is either by H. D. Girdwood, an English company, who sold their views under the trade name 'Realistic Travels' and concentrated on the British troops and UK market, or Keystone which concentrated on US troops, the U.S. market, and entered the war with the U.S. in 1917.
+Due to the high gloss and exaggerated curve, the Keystone views do not scan very well.
 They will therefore almost all be of far higher quality than they appear on the screen.
+The Keystone views all have a full text description on the back - the Realistic Travels views do not.

 Please click here for a high quality scan which gives a true indication of the quality.